Mark Curry (British TV presenter): Blue Peter: 1986–1989

 On 23 June 1986, Curry moved to London to join the children's television programme Blue Peter replacing Simon Groom.
 Curry's co-hosts during his time with the programme were Janet Ellis, Peter Duncan, Caron Keating, Yvette Fielding and John Leslie.

-Curry spent three weeks in Malawi witnessing distressing scenes of people from surrounding villages suffering with blindness and chronic eye problems.
-He had an eye operation when he was a young child and has to wear spectacles, due to only seeing clearly through one eye, so was enthusiastic about raising money for the charity Sightsavers, which was the Blue Peter appeal for 1986.

-He travelled across the Soviet Union for the programme's 1987 summer expedition, and was known for his history features on the show, his cooking disasters and his performing.

-During the 1980s, the team of Curry, Keating and Fielding was popular with viewers, and they worked together on the programme's Christmas song and dance specials.

 1990–1999

 Curry played the role of a TV host in a 1990 episode of the ITV drama London's Burning.
-During this period, he also appeared in an episode of the BBC comedy series Bread.
 He played one of the two leading roles in the London West End production of The Woman in Black in 1994, and starred in the centenary production of Charley's Aunt.
 Curry has also appeared in a UK tour of Noises Off and in the stage musical version of Singin' in the Rain.
 In addition, he has appeared at the Theatre Royal, Windsor in several Alan Ayckbourn plays.

 Curry joined the BBC Radio 5 commentary team for their coverage of Wimbledon in the early 1990s.
 He is the regular Master of Ceremonies for the AEGON Classic, a pre-Wimbledon women's tennis tournament at the Priory Club, Edgbaston.
 He also presented BBC Radio 5's weekend breakfast programme Morning Edition from August 1992 until the network ended broadcasting on 27 March 1994.

-Curry presented the DIY BBC One daytime series Change That from 1996 to 1998.

-He has also co-presented a daily, live food series on the Carlton Food Network called Taste Today with Ruth Langsford and later, Anthea Turner.
-This series saw Curry travel to Italy, Cyprus, India and Singapore, covering various food topics.